paddyjclancy/eng-57/SQL/May13_notes.md

 ### May 13
 # Join queries

-Used to merge data from multiple tables, think Venn diagrams.
+Used to merge data from multiple tables around a condition, think Venn diagrams.

 ### Inner Join